 More often than not, I attend church council meetings that require some action be taken by the church board that results in some form of a corporate resolution.
 In many cases, the board members present can’t tell me who the officers or directors of the corporation are, or whether or not a quorum is present to ratify their actions.
-In my attempt to walk the board through the legal impact of their corporate bylaws, many are surprised to hear of the affect that particular document has on the way they conduct the secular business of the church.
-Most assume that the officers of the church council (elders) and the corporations are one in the same.
+In my attempt to walk the board through the legal impact of their corporate bylaws, many are surprised to hear of the effect that a particular document has on the way they conduct the secular business of the church.
+Most assume that the officers of the church council (elders) and the corporations are one and the same.
 Although this is often the case, it’s not always so.
 More importantly, many are shocked to learn of the liability they hold as officers of the corporation.
 Although in its basic form, the corporate entity in California is intended to shield its officers and directors from personal liability, one can never be too careful when it comes to the fiduciary duty owed to the corporation.

 In its basic form, a corporation is a legal entity distinct from its owners, in this case, the congregation member, and may be created only by filing certain documents with the California Secretary of State.
 To put it simply, a corporation is viewed as a legal "person" that can enter into contracts, incur debts, and pay taxes.
 As such, since a corporation has a separate existence, it does not “die,” although it can be dissolved, merged or in legal suspension through some action or inaction taken on its behalf.
 The members are generally not personally liable for the obligations of the corporation; neither are the corporation’s directors or officers provided that act with loyalty and in good faith for what is believed to be in the best interest of the corporation.